 This is the tone input bit of the circuit.

 I have again soldered to the board where pin 9 from JO4 is connected.
-I didn't bother disconnecting any other bits of the circuit arround here as there seems to be no need.
+I didn't bother disconnecting any bits of the circuit around here as there seems to be no need.

 The following table shows the connections to the FT290 and the wire colours I used.